MitchelCarreon/app_test/README.md

 ## Registration notes
 - The app does not require real email addresses, nor does it send any form of email, notification and whatnot to potentially valid ones.
+- Registration isn't required.
+Login faster using *"admin"* as both password and username

 ## Issues